Skills

 node $SKILL_DIR/scripts/openloomi-connectors.cjs connect feishu --appId=cli_xxx --appSecret=xxx

-Expected output (OAuth):
+Expected output (App Credentials):

 ✓ Authorization received

-✓ Account int_slack_002 created (botId=bot_slack_002)
+✓ Account int_feishu_002 created (botId=bot_feishu_002)

 Step 4 — Send a message